 How can I motivate myself to wash dishes?

 If you’re wondering what to do when you hate washing dishes but your kitchen is a write-off, I’ll let you in on a little secret.
-The secret is to deal with it in 10 minute increments.
+My best dishwashing hack is to deal with it in 10 minute increments.
 It’s the easy way to clean dishes by hand.
 By breaking it down into smaller chunks you will find it’s much faster and easier to deal with the overwhelm of a messy kitchen.

 Remember to take breaks too.
 The time required to soak and air dry dishes is perfect for built-in breaks so you don’t have to keep looking at the mess and hyperventilating from anxiety.